brettwooldridge/HikariCP/README.md

 Google discussion group [HikariCP here](https://groups.google.com/d/forum/hikari-cp)

 #### Requirements ####
- * Oracle Java 6 and above
+ * Oracle Java 7 and above<sup>1</sup>
  * Javassist 3.18.1+ library
  * slf4j library

+<sup>1</sup>It might work with other JVM, but defintely won't work with Java 6 and below because of the use of
+classes that are only available in Java 7.